 You'd rather fix problems before they even crop up.
 You'd rather write well from the beginning, than be edited later and have all sorts of issues that you have to fix.

-Peter* was in exactly this situation when he sent us the first nine pages of his novel to evaluate.
+Peter (*not his real name) was in exactly this situation when he sent us the first nine pages of his novel to evaluate.
 His story had potential, and he knew who his characters were, but everything was still very much a concept, and an idea.
 He hadn't quite nutted out his story yet.
 And from his writing, we could see that he'd be prone to making some beginner mistakes.
 We emailed Peter this advice.

 "The three areas we think you need to work on at this point are: (in order)